-I ran into this problem when evaluating the performance of VelocityShares’ ZIV from March 5th through April 3th, 2013.
+I ran into this problem when evaluating the performance of VelocityShares’ ZIV from March 5th through April rd, 2013.
 The contango on the mid-term futures that ZIV shorts had been steady at around 3% per month since March 5th, however after almost a month ZIV was only up 0.17%.
-At first I thought it might be volatility drag, because there was a fair amount of chop during that period, but looking at the non-inverse ETN VXZ—it was only down .55% for the period, so if there was volatility drag it wasn’t significant.
-A look at the calendar based term structure below showed a mid term curve that shifted up strongly over time, suggesting that ZIV should have lost much more than it did.
+At first I thought it might be volatility drag because there was a fair amount of chop during that period, but looking at the non-inverse ETN VXZ—it was only down .55% for the period, so if there was volatility drag it wasn’t significant.
+A look at the calendar based term structure below showed a mid-term curve that shifted up strongly over time, suggesting that ZIV should have lost much more than it did.

 But this curve is comparing apples and oranges—the April data point has March futures combined with April expiration futures.
 Correcting for that we get the curve below:

 Now we see why ZIV hasn’t moved.
 The July/Aug/Sep/Oct futures contracts it holds have barely moved from last month’s values.
-The contango in the term structure has been cancelled by a general rise in prices.
+The contango in the term structure has been canceled by a general rise in prices.